misson20000/twili/README.md

 In the future, both managed and applet processes will be able to be launched from ExeFS NSP, NSO, NRO, or ELF.

 Twib will stay alive until the process exits.
 If the application implements Twili stdio, any output from the process will come out of twib and any input given to Twib will be sent to the target process.
-You can use the `-q` flag to silence the PID output if you are using twib in a shell script.
+You can use the `-q` flag to silence the PID output if you are using twib in a shell script or pipeline.

 ```
 $ twib run test_helloworld.nro